kamkor/blog/_posts/2015-10-5-Covariance-And-Contravariance-In-Scala.md

 class ExplosiveBullet extends Bullet
 {% endhighlight %}

 Bullets are contained in the the `AmmoMagazine` as seen in the next code listing.
-Notice that class `AmmoMagazine` is covariant in its type parameter.
-It also has mutable field `bullets` which compiles because of object private scope.
-Every time `giveNextBullet` is invoked, bullet from `bullets` list is removed. `AmmoMagazine` can't be refilled with bullets and there is no way of introducing this feature into this class because [that would lead to potential runtime errors](#covariantuserestrictions).
+Notice that class `AmmoMagazine` is covariant in its type parameter `A`.
+It also contains mutable field `bullets` which compiles because of object private scope.
+Everytime the method `giveNextBullet` is invoked, bullet from the `bullets` list is removed. `AmmoMagazine` can't be refilled with bullets and there is no way of introducing this feature into this class because [that would have led to potential runtime errors](#covariantuserestrictions).

 {% highlight scala %}
 final class AmmoMagazine[+A <: Bullet](